JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/GenericQC.rst

 This "filter" (it is not a true filter; rather, a "processing step") makes it possible to define new diagnostic flags and to reinitialize existing ones.

 Diagnostic flags are stored in Boolean ObsSpace variables.
-A diagnostic flag *Flag* associated with a simulated variable *var* is stored in the variable :code:`DiagnosticFlags/Flag/var`.
+A diagnostic flag *Flag* associated with a observed variable *var* is stored in the variable :code:`DiagnosticFlags/Flag/var`.

 The diagnostic flags to create or reinitialize are specified in the :code:`flags` list in the YAML file.
 Each element of this list can contain the following keys: